-- block splitting.
-The block has four statements.
-(Recall that a sequence of if statements is treated together.) - removing lines 2-3 fails x is used later - removing lines 4-10 fails line 10 outputs symptom - simplifying each statement in turn, from top to bottom - removing line 2 fails $\ x$ needs to be declared for later statements - removing line 3 fails -x needs to be initialized (to avoid an error from the Java compiler) - removing lines 4-9 succeeds - removing line 10 fails it outputs the symptom.
+- removing lines 2-3 fails ${\tt x}$ is used later - removing lines 4-10 fails line 10 outputs symptom - simplifying each statement in turn, from top to bottom - removing line 2 fails x needs to be declared for later statements - removing line 3 fails \mathbf{x} needs to be initialized (to avoid an error from the Java compiler) - removing lines 4-9 succeeds - removing line 10 fails it outputs the symptom.

-Thus, the best variant, using forward simplification, consists of lines 2-3 and 10.
+Thus, the best variant, using forward simplification, consists of lines 2-3 and 10, as shown in Figure 9(b).